IBMStreams/streamsx.testing/examples/operators/README.md

 To test the operator, we need to invoke the SPL Test composite.
 Invocation of the SPL Test composite means the following:

 * Use Java / Python application to create a topology
-* In this topology, invoke the SPL composite
+* In this topology, invoke the SPL Test Composite
-* Get ther resulting stream from the test composite
+* Get ther resulting stream from the SPL Test Composite
 * Validate that the resulting stream contains the right data
 * Submit the topology as standlone or distributed